ryantxu/ajax-panel/README.md

  - Load CSS file?
  - configure javascript for display
  - why does the `Time range` > `Override relative time` not work?
+ - Check that parameters have changed before sending a new request